 Having a side hustle is simply a way for you to achieve what you want in life — whatever that may be and however that might look, it's all up to you.

-To help get you started, below are five different side hustle ideas that you can start today and remember, just because you start one side hustle doesn't mean that you have to keep it forever nor does it mean that you can't start other side hustles — that's the beauty of doing what you love and doing what you want — you get to decide how it all looks!
+To help get you started, below are five different side hustle ideas that you can start today.
+Remember, just because you start one side hustle doesn't mean that you have to keep it forever nor does it mean that you can't start other side hustles — that's the beauty of doing what you love and doing what you want — you get to decide how it all looks!

 #1: Mystery Shopper